EthanHolman/eh-notes-app/README.md

 Ensure that you have Docker and Docker Compose installed on your machine.

-In the root of this repository: `docker compose up -d` will start all services on their default ports
+In the root of this repository: `docker compose up -d --build` will start all services on their default ports